seafloor/escott-price-lab-pipelines/README.md

 ### Genome build

 By default we use GRCh38.p14.
 Build 38 closed gaps and fixed errors in the GRCh37 build, so is recommended to be used as standard, and patch 14 is the latest stable release.
-However, all we use convenience functions to convert to GRCh37 if needed using biomaRt or the comannd line tool from liftover.
+However, we use convenience functions to convert to GRCh37 if needed using biomaRt or the comannd line tool from liftover.

 ### :page_facing_up: License